 ●Pain, tingling, or discomfort in other parts of the upper body – This might include the arms, back, neck, jaw, or stomach.

 What are the symptoms of a heart attack? — The first symptom of coronary heart disease can be a heart attack (figure 2).
 That's why it is so important to know how to spot a heart attack.

 The symptoms of a heart attack can include:

 ●Pain, pressure, or discomfort in the center of the chest

 ●Pain, tingling, or discomfort in other parts of the upper body, including the arms, back, neck, jaw, or stomach

 If these symptoms last more than 10 minutes or they keep coming and going, call for an ambulance (in the US and Canada, dial 9-1-1) right away.
 Do not try to get to the hospital on your own.

-Some people with coronary heart disease have chest pain even when they are not having a heart attack.
+As mentioned above, some people with coronary heart disease have chest pain even when they are not having a heart attack.
 This is most likely to happen when they are walking, going up stairs, or moving around.
 But if you have chest pain that is new or different than pain you have had before, you should see a doctor right away.